 A previous post described a Canadian research project aimed at linking hoof lesion data collected by trimmers with the Hoof Supervisor® system into the national Dairy Herd Improvement (DHI) database for use in genetic selection.
+More recently, Francesca Malchiodi with the Canadian Dairy Network presented a project update at the ICAR 2018 Conference held in Auckland, New Zealand.
+The video of her presentation is here.

 Earlier research had demonstrated that, although heritabilities for hoof lesion traits are low, ranging from 1% to 7%, there is enough variability between bulls to select them for enhanced resistance to hoof lesions.
 For example, the figure below compares sire Relative Breeding Values (RBV) for digital dermatitis (DD) to the percentage of DD-free daughters for a number of current sires.
 When ranked in this way, less than 7% of the daughters of the top 10% of sires had DD while 24% of the daughters of the bottom 10% of sires had DD.